jewettm530/MH-Severity/README.md

 ## Experiments

-For each target, the pipeline compares seven feature configurations:
+For each target, the pipeline compares nine feature configurations:

 1. Behavioral — all eligible scales
 2. Behavioral — clinically relevant categories